costajob/akamai_ccu/README.md

 #### Edge network
 Purging actions runs on the `staging` network by default.
-Switch to production by just appending a shebang `!` on the method name.
+Switch to `production` network by just appending a shebang `!` on the method name.

 #### Invalidating
 The CCU V3 APIs allow for invalidating contents by URLs or content provider (CP) codes: currently only the former relies on the Fast Purge Utility.